-In addition to providing comments in writing as detailed in the previous section, those who would like to provide official comments on the Part 150 Study will also be able to do so during the virtual Public Hearing.
-A court reporter will transcribe comments provided at the Public Hearing and like the written comments, they will be become part of the formal project record included in the final report.
-To enhance the Public Hearing process, pre-recorded video testimony may be submitted in advance to be played back during the virtual Public Hearing, in lieu of live comments.
-Each person may submit one (1) live or pre-recorded video comment, up to two minutes in length.
-Please reference the project website (www.fllpart150.com) beginning March 28, 2021 for more information on the process and format for submitting video testimony.
-Pre-recorded video must be submitted no later than April 16, 2021 to be included for playback during the Public Hearing.
-Alternatively, oral comments may be provided during the Public Hearing.
-All comments (pre-recorded and live) during the Public Hearing will be recorded and transcribed by a stenographer and considered by FAA in their decision-making process.
-The timed process ensures that everyone who wishes to provide verbal testimony has a chance to speak.
-All parties are also invited to submit their comments in writing by mailing their comments to the address provided Section 6.2.1.
-All oral comments, including video testimony, received during the Public Hearing will become part of the formal project record.
-Public comments submitted in writing are treated equally and will become part of the formal project record.
-Comments made during the Public Information Workshops will not be a part of the formal project record.
+In addition to providing comments in writing as detailed in the previous section, those who wanted to provide official comments on the Part 150 Study were able to do so during the virtual Public Hearing that started at 7:30 p.m. on April 21, 2021, following the Public Information Workshop.
+A court reporter transcribed comments provided at the Public Hearing, which were recorded as a part of the formal project record included in Appendix H (full Public Hearing transcript) and Appendix I (comments and responses).
+To enhance the Public Hearing process, pre-recorded video testimony was accepted in advance and played back during the virtual Public Hearing, in lieu of live comments.
+Alternatively, the public was able to provide oral comments during the Public Hearing.
+All comments (pre-recorded and live) during the Public Hearing were recorded and transcribed by a stenographer for consideration by FAA in their decision-making process.
+All parties were also invited to submit their comments in writing.
+Public comments submitted in writing were treated equally and are also included as a part of the formal project record (see Appendix I).